ibhagwan/fzf-lua/README.md

 > as such resume is not perfect and is limited to resuming the
 > picker/query and sometimes additional parameters such as regex
 > in grep, etc, for a more complete resume use the "hide" profile,
-> this will keep the fzf process running in the background allowing
+> this will modify the esc bind to hide fzf-lua and keep the fzf
-> `:FzfLua resume` to restore the picker state entirely, including
+> process running in the background allowing `:FzfLua resume` to
-> cursor position and selection.
+> restore the picker state entirely, including cursor position
-> To configure hiding by default:
+> and selection.
+To configure hiding by default:
 > ```lua
 > require("fzf-lua").setup({
 >   "hide",